 A business that’s showing promise in terms of growth and returns can still need funds on short notice.
 If it needs more than bridge funding but less than long term funding, it can utilize our short-term business funding program.
 This can be paid back anywhere from three to 18 months.

 This type of funding comes in handy in big cities like Toronto where businesses can experience unexpected issues such as a shortfall in revenue or product development delays.
-Fortunately, with SharpShooter Funding©, small business loans in Toronto can be quickly and easily accessed by applying on our website.
+Fortunately, with SharpShooter Funding©, small business funding in Toronto can be quickly and easily accessed by applying on our website.

-While SharpShooter Funding is a good option for businesses that need a small amount of capital quickly, there’s a caveat.
-These loans are considered riskier because they’re more expensive.
+While SharpShooter Funding© is a good option for businesses that need a small amount of capital quickly, there’s a caveat.
+These funding are considered riskier because they’re more expensive.
 What’s more, it’s not uncommon for the creditor to ask for payments on a weekly or daily basis.
 That’s why businesses applying for such funding should consider them carefully.
 If a business is unable to make these high-interest payments, then it should explore more flexible options.

 Funding to Propel Growth